gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The equality tests are case insensitive, as are all the preprocessor lines.

-If the symbol referenced is not defined in the symbol definitions file, then the effect depends on whether or not switch :switch:`-u` is specified.
-If so, then the symbol is treated as if it had the value false and the test fails.
-If this switch is not specified, then it is an error to reference an undefined symbol.
-It is also an error to reference a symbol that is defined with a value other than ``True`` or ``False``.
+If the symbol referenced is not defined in the symbol definitions file, the result depends on whether or not you have specified the :switch:`-u` switch.
+If you have, the symbol is treated as if it had the value false and the test fails.
+If not, it's an error to reference an undefined symbol.
+It's also an error to reference a symbol that you have defined with a value other than ``True`` or ``False``.

 The use of the ``not`` operator inverts the sense of this logical test.
-The ``not`` operator cannot be combined with the ``or`` or ``and`` operators, without parentheses.
-For example, "if not X or Y then" is not allowed, but "if (not X) or Y then" and "if not (X or Y) then" are.
+You can't combine the ``not`` operator with the ``or`` or ``and`` operators without parentheses.
+For example, you can't write "if not X or Y then" allowed, but can write either "if (not X) or Y then" or "if not (X or Y) then".

-The ``then`` keyword is optional as shown
+The ``then`` keyword is optional, as shown.

-The ``#`` must be the first non-blank character on a line, but otherwise the format is free form.
-Spaces or tabs may appear between the ``#`` and the keyword.
-The keywords and the symbols are case insensitive as in normal Ada code.
-Comments may be used on a preprocessor line, but other than that, no other tokens may appear on a preprocessor line.
-Any number of ``elsif`` clauses can be present, including none at all.
+You must place the ``#`` in the first non-blank character on a line, i.e., it must be preceded only by spaces or horizontal tabs, but otherwise the format is free form.
+You may place spaces or tabs between the ``#`` and the keyword.
+The keywords and the symbols are case insensitive, as in normal Ada code.
+You can write comments on a preprocessor line, but other than that, you can't place any other tokens on a preprocessor line.
+You can have any number of ``elsif`` clauses, including none at all.
 The ``else`` is optional, as in Ada.

-The ``#`` marking the start of a preprocessor line must be the first non-blank character on the line, i.e., it must be preceded only by spaces or horizontal tabs.

-Symbol substitution outside of preprocessor lines is obtained by using the sequence::
+You obtain symbol substitution outside of preprocessor lines by using the sequence::

       $symbol